ScaDLES: Scalable Deep Learning over Streaming data at the Edge: Background and Related Work

 \subsection{Reducing communication cost}

 Algorithms like FedAvg and FedProx minimize communication overhead by choosing a low-frequency, high-volume communication strategy with occasional gradient synchronization.
 On the other hand, gradient compression either via sparsification, quantization or low-rank approximations uses a high-frequency, low-volume approach to reduce communication cost in DDL.
 Sparsification techniques like Topk-\textit{k} \cite{b26} and Deep Gradient Compression (DGC) \cite{b29} apply sparse updates by sending only a subset of the gradients and setting remaining values to 0.
 The bit-width of floating-point gradients is reduced with quantization methods.
 Automatic mixed-precision (AMP) training described earlier uses half-precision gradients to achieve $2\times$ compression.
 Another quantization method called Quantized SGD (QSGD) \cite{b30} quantizes gradients while balancing the trade-off between precision and accuracy.
 On the other hand, Terngrad \cite{b25} limits gradients across three quantization levels [-$1$,$0$,+$1$].
+Low-rank approximations like PowerSGD \cite{b36} minimize update cost by performing low-rank updates that effectively work as regularization.
 All these compression techniques use a fixed compression ratio throughout training.
 Using a high compression ratio incurs higher communication cost, while a small compression ratio may trim too much useful information from the gradients.
 Accordian \cite{b32} dynamically compresses gradients by detecting critical regions in training by tracking gradient variance.
 We extend this further by developing an adaptive compression strategy by comparing entropy loss between the original and compressed gradients.